softbalanced/erc20-atomicswap/README.md

 ![Ethereum Withdraw](doc/img/withdraw.gif)

-# Local Dash Node
+# Local Balanced Node

-The demo application needs a local dash node running in [regtest mode](https://dashcore.readme.io/docs/core-examples-testing-applications#regtest-mode).
+The demo application needs a local balanced node running in [regtest mode](https://balancedcore.readme.io/docs/core-examples-testing-applications#regtest-mode).

-**The credentials for accessing the local node need to match those in demo/dash_config.js for running the demo application.**
+**The credentials for accessing the local node need to match those in demo/balanced_config.js for running the demo application.**

 * Linux
     ```
-    > dashd -regtest -daemon -addressindex
+    > balancedd -regtest -daemon -addressindex
-    Dash Core server starting
+    Balanced Core server starting
     ```
 * MacOS

-    The Dash build of MacOS has [mining functions disabled](https://github.com/dashpay/dash/pull/3922).
+    The Balanced build of MacOS has [mining functions disabled](https://github.com/balancedpay/balanced/pull/3922).
 The Dockerfile in this project can be used to get a full node running.

     build with